District of Columbia Launches Early Learning Quality Improvement Network

 District of Columbia Mayor Muriel Bowser launched the Early Learning Quality Improvement Network (QIN) on March 23, 2015.

-The Early Learning Network QIN, focuses the District’s efforts on providing high-quality early learning and health services for infants, toddlers, and families.
+The Early Learning Network QIN focuses the District’s efforts on providing high-quality early learning and health services for infants, toddlers, and families.
 It was the first step in a multi-year effort to build a neighborhood-based quality improvement system.
-The QIN designated three nonprofits, United Planning Organization, CentroNia, and Mary’s Center, as hubs to support home- and center-based child development providers across the city to increase access and enhance the quality of infant and toddler care.
+The QIN designated three nonprofits, United Planning Organization (UPO), CentroNia, and Mary’s Center, as hubs to support home- and center-based child development providers across the city to increase access and enhance the quality of infant and toddler care.
 The three nonprofits partner with the city to improve child care facilities with more limited resources.
 The hubs assist providers in meeting Early Head Start standards and provide comprehensive services for children and families.
 Programs have access to mental health consultation, family engagement specialists, health and nutrition managers, and early intervention staff.